AthleticRUNMEET: Setup and Settings

 The next screen will ask you if you want to configure competitor numbers.
 You can choose to assign competitor numbers now or return to it later.
 See Assigning and Using Competitor Numbers for more information.

-If you're going to be using AthleticRUNMEET with AthleticLIVE, you'll want to assign competitor numbers.
-Several AthleticLIVE features depend upon competitor numbers being assigned to each athlete, even if you aren't using them at the meet itself.
+2. Will you be using AthleticLIVE?
+If you're going to be using AthleticRUNMEET with AthleticLIVE, all athletes will be assigned competitor numbers, even if you aren't using them at the meet itself.
+This is necessary for AthleticLIVE to work with RunMeet.

 When you're done, click the Next button () at the top of the screen.